davide3011/palladium-ln/doc/developers-guide/plugin-development/event-notifications.md

 ### `block_added`

-Emitted after each block is received from bitcoind, either during the initial sync or throughout the node's life as new blocks appear.
+Emitted after each block is received from palladiumd, either during the initial sync or throughout the node's life as new blocks appear.

 ```json
 {